Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 Belief 03

 "Awareness is the bottleneck; CR is downstream."
 The argument is that the brand is undiscovered and that lifting awareness will pull qualified buyers into the funnel who would convert at higher rates.
-This is the polite version of "we lost the CR diagnostic; spend more on top-of-funnel."
+This is the polite version of "we lost the CR marketing audit; spend more on top-of-funnel."
 Sometimes true for genuinely-undiscovered brands.
 Almost never true for brands already running paid at scale who have observable buyer-state behaviour on-site.

 Belief 04

 "CRO is incremental; we are running tests already."
 The argument is that conversion-rate optimization is a slow, multi-quarter discipline and that the current test roadmap will move the metric eventually.
 The test roadmap is usually visual-tweak-led.
 Visual tweaks confirm or disconfirm copy choices inside an existing structural frame.
 They do not surface that the frame is wrong.
-Most CRO programs the firm reads are running tests inside the wrong frame.
+Most CRO programs the firm checks are running tests inside the wrong frame.

 03 Section 03 · Why the conventional view fails Why that belief fails.